HarperDB/documentation/docs/rest/README.md

 ### `POST /my-resource`
 This can be used to create a new record in this table or resource.

+## Querying through URL query parameters
+URL query parameters provides a powerful language for specifying database queries in HarperDB.
+This can be used to search by a single property name and value, to find all records with provide value for the given property/attribute.
+It is important to note that this property must be configured to be indexed to search on it.
+For example:
+`GET /my-resource?property=value`

+We can specify multiple properties that must match:
+`GET /my-resource?property=value&property2=another-value`

+We can also specify less than and greater than queries using [FIQL](https://datatracker.ietf.org/doc/html/draft-nottingham-atompub-fiql-00) syntax.
+If we want to specify records with an `age` value greater than 20:

+`GET /my-resource?age=gt=20`

+Or less than or equal to 20:

+`GET /my-resource?age=lte=20`

+The comparison operators include `lt`, `lte`, `gt`, and `gte`.

 ### Content Types and Negotiation
 HTTP defines a couple of headers for indicating the (preferred) content type of the request and response.
 The `Content-Type` request header can be used to specify the content type of the request body (for PUT, PATCH, and POST).
 The `Accept` request header indicates the preferred content type of the response.
 For general records with object structures, HarperDB supports the following content types: